fedimint/fedimint/fedimint-ui/README.md

 > - `yarn format` - Fixes formatting in all apps and packages in the project

 Alternatively, you can navigate to a specific app or package within `fedimint-ui/` directory and run it's respective development commands

+## Translating

+Head over to our translation [README.md](https://github.com/fedimint/fedimint/blob/master/fedimint-ui/packages/translation/README.md) to see a comprehensive guide on translating and adding new copy to the `fedimint-ui`